AppDaemon/appdaemon/docs/API.md

 ## run_at_sunset()

-Run a callback at or around sunset.
+Run a callback every day at or around sunset.

 ### Synopsis